FIBRE 101: VISCOSE

 It's often said that cellulose fabrics such as viscose, bamboo and rayon are eco-friendly, bio-degradable and hypo-allergenic.
 Buzz words like these are thrown around like confetti.
 The 'natural' properties of these materials are heralded as nothing short of virtuous, as the only logical alternative to thirsty cottons or oil based polyesters and other synthetics.
 However, I want to talk facts about this fibre so you, dear wearer of fibres, can be informed when buying your next "100% eco-friendly" garment.

 But first, some history.
 What exactly is rayon?
-And WTF is viscose?
-Buckle in guys, we are going to get technical.
+And what on earth is viscose?
+Buckle in friends, we're going to get technical.
 Rayon is the generic name of a cellulose fibre.
 Cellulose fibres are not 100% natural, nor are they 100% synthetic, but rather somewhere in between.
 Prior to the invention of rayon, fibres were typically natural (think cotton, linen or hemp) or protein (like wool and silk).
 Rayon is the oldest cellulose fibre and was developed as a cheap alternative to silk in the 1880s, so it's been around since before synthetic fabrics were even developed (nylon was the first- invented in the 1930s).

 There are several techniques used to make rayon, the viscose process being the most commonly used today.
 Viscose, therefore, refers to the process, the end product fabric is often labelled viscose, rayon or viscose-rayon.
 Essentially, viscose processing begins with some sort of wood pulp, this could derive from beech wood, eucalyptus, bamboo or even cotton linters.
 It is here where the naturalness of viscose begins and ends.